 “Made Open gives people a voice and an opportunity to stand up.
 It lets people get back in the room together again.”
 Resident of Ravenswood (a disadvantaged community in the city of Launceston).

 The pilot concluded that communities want to engage but need an incentive to collaborate.
 Community-led organisations meanwhile need a stronger process to create functional regions in tandem with the communities they are trying to support.
 This insight encouraged one of our partners BOFA Ltd to develop the CLIP (Community-Led Impact Partnership) process on behalf of Skills Tasmania.
-We designed, edited and built this website.
+We designed, edited and built this website which guides community groups through a clear development process.

 Our own learnings from the pilot was that Made Open is not merely a technology provider.
 Whilst we provide an effective digital solution for social action, we are also an experienced service design business with the systems and know-how for spearheading collaborative models.
 This was a major learning that changed our entire proposition - resulting in the version 2 platform being developed and a licensing model that encourages partnership (building up communities not organisations).